PNEUMONIA SYMPTOMS?

 Fatigue

-You should get tested for histoplasmosis before getting another round of antibiotics.
+You should be tested for Histoplasma before another course of antibiotics.

 HOW DOES TESTING USUALLY WORK?